semaphoreP/codeastro/Day3/exampledoc/README.md

 * Docstrings and .rst files can be very finicky regarding syntax!
 How sphinx compiles your documentation can be sensitive to indents, skipped lines, type of punctuation used, etc.

+* Under the `toctree` command in `index.rst`, you'll notice the command ":maxdepth:".
+This defines the number of nested headings to include as links in your table-of-contents on the front page of your documentation.
+For example, maxdepth = 1 means that only the titles of each .rst file will be included (those with '===' underlined). maxdepth = 2 will include the titles as well as the first level of subsections (those with '---' underlined).
+In the above example, we only had one title in `correlate.rst` ("Correlation Functions"), and so that is all that appeared.
+But, try adding a sub-section to `correlate.rst` and see what happens!

 * In the example above, let's say we wanted to insert a link to the correlation function page somwhere (say, under the "Indicies and